integrated-ethics/web/content/labs/utilitarianism-plagiarism.md

     to answer someone who asks what you think of the book that they wrote – when you don’t like it)

-Could use the follow questions as ethical tests based on the framework:
+Could use the follow questions as ethical tests based on the virtue ethics framework:

 -   Does this decision agree or disagree with my moral values? \[5\]